-After getting back into the light we all were surprised it was over so fast and really wished there was more to explore.
+After getting back into the light, we all were surprised it was over so fast and wished there was more to explore.

-That being said though, this is an amazing cave that has been protected very well and provides and awesome adventure.
+That being said though, this is a fantastic cave that has been protected very well and provides an awesome adventure.
 It is one of my favorite hikes I have been on this year just because it is so unique.
-Check out the rest of the pictures below and make sure to leave a comment.
+Check out the rest of the pictures and make sure to leave a comment.